Indian Health Service (IHS), HHS.

 Medical, Health, and Billing Records Systems, Health and Human Services/Indian Health Service/Office of Clinical and Preventive Services (HHS/IHS/OCPS).

 IHS hospitals, health centers, school health centers, health stations, field clinics, Service Units, IHS Area Offices (Appendix 1), and Federal Archives and Records Centers (Appendix 2).
-Automated, electronic health and computerized records, including but not limited to clinical information and Patient Care Component (PCC) records, are stored in the Resource and Patient Management System (RPMS) at the National Programs/Office of Information Technology (NP/OIT), IHS, located in Albuquerque, New Mexico.
+Automated, electronic and computerized records, including Patient Care Component (PCC) records, are stored at the Information Technology Support Center (ITSC), IHS, located in Albuquerque, New Mexico (Appendix 1).
 Records may also be located at contractor sites.
 A current list of contractor sites is available by writing to the appropriate System Manager (Area or Service Unit Director/Chief Executive Officer) at the address shown in Appendix 1.

 Individuals, including both IHS beneficiaries and non-beneficiaries, who are examined/treated on an inpatient and/or outpatient basis by IHS staff and/or contract health care providers (including Tribal contractors).

-Records relating to claims by and against the HHS are maintained in the Privacy Act System of Records (PASOR) Start Printed Page 1626Notice, Administrative Claims System, 09-90-0062, HHS/Office of the Secretary/Office of the General Counsel (HHS/OS/OGC).
-Such claims include those arising under the Federal Torts Claims Act, Military Personnel and Civilian Employees Claims Act, Federal Claims Collection Act, Federal Medical Care Recovery Act, and the Act for Waiver of Overpayment of Pay.
+Records relating to claims by and against the HHS are maintained in the Administrative Claims System, 09-90-0062, HHS/Office of the Secretary/Office of the General Counsel (HHS/OS/OGC).
+Such claims include those arising under the Federal Torts Claims Act, Military Personnel and Civilian Employees Claims Act, Federal Claims Collection Act, Federal Medical Care Recovery Act, and Act for Waiver of Overpayment of Pay.

 1. Health and medical records containing examination, diagnostic and treatment data, proof of IHS eligibility, social data (such as name, address, date of birth, Social Security Number (SSN), Tribe), laboratory test results, and dental, social service, domestic violence, sexual abuse and/or assault, mental health, and nursing information.

-2. Follow-up registers of individuals with a specific health condition or a particular health status such as cancer, diabetes, communicable diseases, suspected and confirmed abuse and neglect, immunizations, suicidal behavior, or disabilities.
+2. Follow-up registers of individuals with a specific health condition or a Start Printed Page 70656particular health status such as cancer, diabetes, communicable diseases, suspected and confirmed abuse and neglect, immunizations, suicidal behavior, or disabilities.

 3. Logs of individuals provided health care by staff of specific hospital or clinic departments such as surgery, emergency, obstetric delivery, medical imaging, and laboratory.